-The financial consequences of the current pandemic are especially severe for district councils.
+The financial consequences of the pandemic are especially severe for district councils.
 The financial impact is made up of increased or additional COVID response costs and the impact from the loss of income from fees, charges and rents.

-The response to the Pandemic emergency by the Council was rapid and effective.
+The response to the Pandemic emergency by the Council has been rapid and effective.
 In the emergency phase the organisation moved quickly to meet the challenges by protecting our most vulnerable resident, while continuing the normal services provided by the Council.

-- The Meals on Wheels service was extended to include additional at-risk groups with Welfare Calls, and food parcels to those at risk and/or shielding. - The Council paid £45 million in grants to Businesses in 2020/21 to provide support during Covid.
-For £40 million of these grants the Council acted as agents for government (they were allocated according to government instructions), the balance of £5 million the Council acted as the principal (the grants paid were based on specific schemes prepared by the Council within broad guidelines set out by the government) - Additional accommodation was provided for the homeless and rough sleepers - Maintained core services including waste collection and grounds maintenance. - Maintained processing speeds for new Benefit claimants. - Reducing the business rates payable by applying reliefs to eligible businesses in the Retail, Hospitality and Leisure sectors. - Providing financial support to the Leisure Centre contractor during the lockdown and beyond until activity levels recover.
+- The Meals on Wheels service was extended to include additional at-risk groups with Welfare Calls, and food parcels to those at risk and/or shielding. - The Council paid £55 million in grants to Businesses.to provide support during Covid. - Additional accommodation was provided for the homeless and rough sleepers. - Maintained core services including waste collection and grounds maintenance. - Maintained processing speeds for new Benefit claimants. - Reducing the business rates payable by applying reliefs to eligible businesses in the Retail, Hospitality and Leisure sectors. - Providing financial support to the Leisure Centre contractor during the lockdown and beyond until activity levels recover.